 Tel: 9628 7862

-The ARC List focuses on harm reduction to the community, by addressing the underlying factors contributing to offender behaviour.
+The ARC List focuses on harm reduction to the community, by addressing the underlying factors that contribute to offender behaviour.
 The ARC List’s main goal is to reduce the number of such offenders entering the prison system.

-The ARC List’s focus is on linking people with services and it requires the participant’s engagement and compliance.
+The ARC List aims to link people with appropriate services.
+This requires the participant’s engagement and compliance.
 Therefore, it may not be suitable for some people, particularly those who intend to plead not guilty, and also people who do not want to engage with treatment and support services.

 A case may be heard in the ARC List if:

 • the accused is charged with a criminal offence that is not a violent offence, serious violence offence or serious sexual offence (see sch 1, cls 1, 2, 3 Sentencing Act) – eligible offences include recklessly causing serious injury, making threats to kill, and indecent assault;